simzzz/react-streemio/README.md

 ..* We use the `react-redux` library to connect the `rows-list` component to redux and thus promote it to a container.

 ..*  The flow of the app is the following:
-1. When the `rows-list` component is loaded it calls the action creator function `getResults()`.
+1. When the `rows-list` component is loaded it calls the action creator function `getResults()` each time the server socket emits that the rows are updated.

-2. The function returns an action, however the payload of the action is a promise, because it is an asynchronous GET request to the server.
-So we use the `redux-promise` library to resolve it before it reaches the reducer.
+~~2.
+The function returns an action, however the payload of the action is a promise, because it is an asynchronous GET request to the server.
+So we use the `redux-promise` library to resolve it before it reaches the reducer.~~

+2. The function returns an action.
+The payload is no longer a promise since socket is implemented, so it gets passed as a payload normally.

 3. Our reducer catches the action type and returns the data from the server, which is now an object and not a promise.